go-fuego/fuego/README.md

 <img src="./assets/Zuplo.png" style="border-radius:10px" height="100" alt="Fuego Logo" />
 </div>

-> Zuplo allows you to secure your Fuego API, scale it globally, generate documentation from your OpenAPI, and add monetization.
+> Zuplo allows you to secure your Fuego API, scale it globally, generate documentation from your OpenAPI, and monetize your users.

 ## Why Fuego?